patrickbwarren/transam-triton/EMULATOR.md

 The upshot of all this is that after a hardware interrupt 1 (clear screen) or interrupt 2 (print registers + flags and escape to the function prompt), further interrupts are disabled.
-They stay disabled until an EI instruction is encountered at some point in the Monitor code.
+They stay disabled until an EI instruction is encountered at some point in the monitor code.
 One can check this in the emulator by using function F5 to write the 8080 status (the interrupt enabled/disbled flag status is E/D).
 One can clearly see the interrupt enabled flag is left unset